 Remember that a large part of doing good work and being successful actually involves failing, trying something new, and failing again until you find something that works.
 One of the biggest advantages “experts” have is that they understand this and keep working at the problem, and they've accumulated more tricks to try from their past experience.

 When a teammate helps you out or makes a valuable contribution to your work, tell them.
 Managers: don't save positive feedback for annual reviews or wrapping up big projects; make it a regular habit.
 Remind your team members that they're contributing in ways that matter and that you've noticed their results, and if you can, prove it by showing them numbers.

 Boost your confidence through body language.

-How you carry yourself isn’t just about how others perceive you; .
+How you carry yourself isn't just about how others perceive you; it has a profound impact on how you view yourself.
 Just a few minutes of altering your posture can affect your brain chemistry and make you feel more confident and less likely to let those self-sabotaging thoughts creep in.

 Keep learning and building on your strengths.

 Recognizing what you're good at and adding new skills around those strengths gives you more confidence in the form of tangible certifications, as well as practical working knowledge that you'll be able to use in the workplace.
 And when that knowledge proves useful on the job, you'll see time and again that you do offer value to your team.